New Century Arts Inc.

 Adams questions the impact of technology and information overload on our epi-modern era.
 (My term for art beyond post modern).
 She asks us to examine the paradox of isolation despite so many connections!
 Over time, how will spaces so wired affect human relationships, feelings, and senses?

-It was a deliberate choice to use the new media of paperclay for a few of the the objects as it fits with the overall issues addressed.
+It was a deliberate choice to use the new media of paperclay for a few of the the objects as the medium fits with the overall issues addressed.

 Review by Rosette